felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 quite put my finger on why.
 It's not that I wasn't trying hard enough: in fact, I felt I was trying so hard that I was getting close to burning out.
-However, I also felt like I wasn't accomplishing as much as I should have, considering the amount of energy I was pouring daily in my work.
+However, I also felt like I wasn't accomplishing as much as I should have, considering the amount of energy I was pouring daily into my work.
 From the outside, it might have looked like this:

 {{< figure src="/img/too-busy.jpeg" position="center" caption="''Just get off your bike for a second!''" >}}